-Fund No. Grant Special Revenue Description No. Grant Special Revenue Description 314 Mendocino Council of Governments (MCOG) MCOG allocates funds to local agencies in Mendocino County for transportation planning and technical assistance through its Overall Work Program (OWP).
-In FY 2017/18, the City will have one active MCOG OWP project: Noyo Harbor Bicycle and Pedestrian Access Plan was approved in the 2014/15 OWP was completed in 2016.
-Grant Award; \$52,520 • The 2018 City-Wide Street Safety Plan was approved in 2016/17 and work has started on this project.
-The grant award amount is \$69,578 and the funds will be used to complete a pedestrain and bicycle street safety plan for the entire City Mill Site Reuse Plan Traffic Study was approved in June of 2018.
+MCOG allocates funds to local agencies in Mendocino County for transportation planning and technical assistance through its Overall Work Program (OWP).
+In FY 2017/18, the City will have one active MCOG OWP project:

+- Noyo Harbor Bicycle and Pedestrian Access Plan was approved in the 2014/15 OWP was completed in 2016.
+Grant Award; \$52,520 - The 2018 City-Wide Street Safety Plan was approved in 2016/17 and work has started on this project.
+The grant award amount is \$69,578 and the funds will be used to complete a pedestrain and bicycle street safety plan for the entire City - Mill Site Reuse Plan Traffic Study was approved in June of 2018.
 These funds will be used to complete a traffic study for the proposed Mill Site reuse Plan and LCP Amendment.

-323 Caltrans Federal Funding Caltrans administers federal transportation funded projects including: Grants and the second se Chestnut Street Multi-use Trail - ATP (Active Transportation Program) Grantand the second se \$259,000.
+323 Caltrans Federal Funding Grants

+Caltrans administers federal transportation funded projects including:

+• Chestnut Street Multi-use Trail - ATP (Active Transportation Program) Grant-\$259,000.
 This ATP grant allocates \$26,000 in Non-Infrastructure funding for Safe Routes to School Program activities.
-These funds were encumbered in FY 2015/16 and and the second second will be used for Non-Infrastructure activities until December 31, 2017. the second s •Coastal Trail Phase II - ATP (Active Transportation Program) Grant.
+These funds were encumbered in FY 2015/16 and will be used for Non-Infrastructure activities until December 31, 2017.

+•Coastal Trail Phase II - ATP (Active Transportation Program) Grant.
 This grant includes \$770,000 in funding for construction of phase II of the Coastal Trail and the majority of these funds will be expended by the end of 2017.

-Contractor and Continued on next page
+Continued on next page